IQAndreas/blog.iqandreas.com/source/_posts/2013-10-24-storing-https-authentication-in-ubuntu-and-arch-linux.markdown

 When using SSH, you only have to "generate" a key once for every computer you use, store it in the appropriate directory, and every time you connect to GitHub, that key will be used automatically:

-{% include flink site="github.com" url="https://help.github.com/articles/generating-ssh-keys" title="GitHub Help: Generating SSH Keys" %}
+{% include flink site="github.com" url="https://help.github.com/articles/generating-ssh-keys" title="GitHub Help&#58; Generating SSH Keys" %}

 #### If the SSH port is being blocked

 If it's just an issue of blocked ports, GitHub does provide a service for creating an SSH connection (usually `port 22`) through the HTTPS port (`port 443`) which may get past most firewalls.
 I'm unsure if this is preferable to connecting over HTTPS or not, but at least the option is available:

-{% include flink site="github.com" url="https://help.github.com/articles/using-ssh-over-the-https-port" title="GitHub Help: Using SSH over the HTTPS port" %}
+{% include flink site="github.com" url="https://help.github.com/articles/using-ssh-over-the-https-port" title="GitHub Help&#58; Using SSH over the HTTPS port" %}

 ### Storing your HTTPS credentials using a Keyring